 Catalan history key dates

-Numerous summer visitors discover the cultural wealth of our area and often are particularly impressed with the strong national feeling of the local people.
+Numerous summer visitors discover the cultural wealth of our area and often are particularly impressed with the strong nationalist feeling of the local people.
 We offer this précis of Catalan history with an explanation of some of the more the important events.

 Let’s begin this historical excursion over 2.700 years ago.
 In the first millennium before Christ Celts from Eastern Europe settled on the present Catalan territory.
 They mixed with the natives of the Neolithic period – the last era of the prehistorical time – and set up a number of independent free tribes.
 Beginning in the VIII Century before Christ the Greeks set up commercial subsidiaries near the sea, that later became colonies; the most important were called Empurion – Empuries -and Rhoda now Roses.
 One finds confirmation of the Greek past even in small villages as Vall de Santa Creu, between Llançà and Port de la Selva.
 A lot of evidence points to this period of the Empordà’s history as booming economically.
 For example during the Vth century about 300 ships sank within the radius of the Cap de Creus.
 This is a sure indication that ocean trade on this part of the Iberian Peninsula was very important.